CTOlet/yii2-attachments/README.md

 Change log
 ----------

+- **Aug 17, 2015** - 	Support for prefix on table - you can specify the table name before migrating
-- **July 9, 2015** - 	Fixed automatic submitting form
+- **Jul 9, 2015** - 	Fixed automatic submitting form
-- **June 19, 2015** - 	Fixed uploading only files without submitting whole form and submitting form with ignoring upload errors
+- **Jun 19, 2015** - 	Fixed uploading only files without submitting whole form and submitting form with ignoring upload errors
 - **May 1, 2015** - 	Fixed uploading when connection is slow or uploading time is long.
 Now ```onclick``` event on submit button is deprecated
 - **Apr 16, 2015** - 	Allow users to have a custom behavior class inheriting from FileBehavior.
 - **Apr 4, 2015** - 	Now all temp uploaded files will be deleted on every new form opened.